 It can be incredibly complicated to plan an African safari, especially for the first time.
-Africa is full of exciting opportunities, and one wants to make the most of this once in a lifetime trip into the land of the Nile and the spectacular Mountain gorillas.
+Africa is full of exciting opportunities, and one wants to make the most of this once-in-a-lifetime trip into the land of the Nile and the spectacular Mountain gorillas.
 Once you have chartered a plan, a lot can be done to ensure you make this trip an unforgettable one.
 African safari trips are a chance to venture into the untamed nature, and one can often get lost in its intimidating beauty.
 So here are a few tips to keep in mind that will surely mark your trip as one of the best.

 1. Plan Big

 Going to Africa is not an everyday occurrence, and you usually are advised to stay within a small budget, but African safaris are relatively reasonable for what is being offered.
-Although the cost may seem like a lot to spend at one time but going to the Serengeti, the Bunyonyi lake, gorilla trekking are rare to come by in this lifetime, so you will want to do them the right way and that costs money.
+Although the cost may seem like a lot to spend at one time but going to the Serengeti, the Bunyonyi lake, and gorilla trekking are rare to come by in this lifetime, so you will want to do them the right way and that costs money.

 The safari adventures should be the focus of your trip as they are pivotal to your overall experience.
 Your actual safari trip will decide what you get to see and what you don’t, so undoubtedly, the more you get to see, the better.